Sam Balka, SEP

 Philosophy

-I have been a wilderness guide for 8 years, a rites of passage guide for 4 years, and now am celebrating 2 years in January of beginning Rooted Rites, a space where I have been able to offer my guidework and mentorship individually to folks of all ages as a way of supporting the integration process from threshold experiences.
-I am currently in the final year of the Somatic Experiencing 3-year practitioner training.
+I have been training in SE work for 3 years, been a wilderness guide for 8 years, a rites of passage guide for 5 years, and began Rooted Rites back in 2023- a space where I have been able to offer my counseling, guidework, & mentorship individually to folks of all ages.
+In June 2025 I completed my certification to become a Somatic Experiencing Practitioner (SEP).
+I have also begun assisting SE™ trainings.

-I am trained and working within the lineage of the School of Lost Borders, and facilitate rites of passage and wilderness solo experiences for both youth and adults.
-I spent 2 years working as a field guide and mentor for Legacy & Juniper Canyon Recovery Center, an adult 3-month recovery treatment program in rural Utah, where I gained a lot of experience supporting and guiding clients in acute need of support.
+Beyond my work as an SEP, I am trained and working within the lineage of the School of Lost Borders, and facilitate rites of passage and wilderness solo experiences for both youth and adults.
+I spent 2 years working as a field guide and mentor for Legacy & Juniper Canyon Recovery Center, an adult 3-month recovery treatment program in rural Utah, where I supported and guided clients in acute need of support.

 I am a life-long dancer, a cultural explorer, and outdoor adventurer.
 I am a queer gender expansive gay man, and deepening into the practice of my ancestors through Earth- Based Jewish spirituality.
 I believe the collective liberation from toxic systems of structural power that is necessary for human survival begins with a re-meeting of our individual bodies and a re-recognition of these bodies as the same nature we so deeply need to heal and protect around us.

 I come to this work in service to the unknown, the land, to our bodies, and to community.
-Through wholeness in being, authentic expression, ceremony, profanity, through wildness, and through darkness, through action, and through dance… I find my niche and joy for participation in serving this Earth.
+Through wholeness in being, authentic expression, ceremony, celebration and profanity, through wildness and through darkness, through action and through dance… I find my niche and joy for participation in serving this Earth.

 Career & Life